 Council may decide to amend the Plan to meet changing circumstances such as a new development proposal.
 Any such amendment form part of the Municipal Plan and must align with other Plan policies.
+The process to make an amendment must include the same steps as bringing a Municipal Plan into effect including public consultation, review and release by the Department of Municipal and Provincial Affairs, scheduling a statutory public hearing and registration.
 Once registered, these amendments become a legal part of the Municipal Plan and are binding on the Council and those undertaking development.